veronhoxha/figures/README.md

  The figures/ideas are taken and made there in CSS Battle website then transfered and adopted based on my preferences with some changes in some of them as well.

+ You can check it out here: https://people.inf.elte.hu/nknba9/Figures/

+ 😉

 ![image](https://user-images.githubusercontent.com/98952109/155352852-b384da45-e748-4292-b6e4-205b697c472d.png)